ATP Challenger Tour: Player quality

-Players have usually had success at the Futures tournaments of the ITF Men's Circuit before competing in Challengers.
+Players have usually had success at the Futures tournaments of the Men's World Tennis Tour before competing in Challengers.
 Due to the lower level of points and money available at the Challenger level, most players in a Challenger have a world ranking of 100 to 500 for a $35K tournament and 50 to 250 for a $150K tournament.
 An exception happens during the second week of a Grand Slam tournament, when top-100 players who have already lost in the Slam try to take a wild card entry into a Challenger tournament beginning that second week.

 Tretorn Serie+

 In February 2007, Tretorn became the official ball of the Challenger Series, and the sponsor of a new series consisting of those Challenger tournaments with prize money of $100,000 or more.
 They renewed the sponsorship with the ATP in 2010 and extended it until the end of 2011.